Emma-dk/recipes-1/pancakes.md

 - Flour
 - Water
 - Salt
-- Sugar
 - Milk
 - Butter

 ## Preparing the batter

-- Combine the flour, baking powder, salt and sugar.
+- Combine the flour, baking powder, salt.
 - Make a well in the center and pour in the milk, egg and butter.

 ## Baking the pancakes